Exotic Caulerpa Community Information Forum and Tech Talks – Scheduled | Event

 Exotic Caulerpa Community Information Forum and Tech Talks

-Initiated by the Hauraki Gulf Forum, this hui is an opportunity to share information among Hauraki Gulf communities and operators responding to Exotic Caulerpa infestations and those proactively engaged in surveying for and mitigating against Exotic Caulerpa.
+Initiated by the Hauraki Gulf Forum, this ONLINe hui is an opportunity to share information among Hauraki Gulf communities and operators responding to Exotic Caulerpa infestations and those proactively engaged in surveying for and mitigating against Exotic Caulerpa.

 Help us get the word out